-- 1. Compare the hits scored by each side.

-- 2. Add +1 per supporting stand.
+- 1. Compare the hits scored by each side. - 2.
+Add +1 per supporting stand.

-- Draw!
-Both sides score the same hits.
-Both sides fall back from 1cm to 3D6cm except for defended or fortified units.
+Drawl Both sides score the same hits.
+Both sides fall back from zero cm (but at least 1cm from the enemy) to 3D6cm except for defended or fortified units.
 Combat ends.

-- Win!

-One side scores more hits.

-Losers retreat by the difference (divided by number of units in multiple combats).
+Winl One side scores more hits.
+Losers retreat by the difference (divided by number of units in multiple combats rounded up).
 Winners fall back, stand or pursue/advance.
+If winners fall back or stand, the combat ends.